Adoption (1975) - full transcript

 there's been only this boy for her.

-This could be the bond she needs,
+This may be the strong bond

 If Anna's parents agreed